pgarcia2014/Getting_and_Cleaning_Data/Codebook.md

 # Getting and Cleaning Data
 ## Course project codebook

-The run_analysis.R script performs the following steps:
+The run_analysis.R script performs the following tasks:

 * Checks if the CourseProject folder exists under the work directory.
 If not, creates the folder.
 * Downloads the data for the project